 For online display purposes, find a balance between display size (pixels) and file size (megabytes) so images display correctly without slowing your site down.
 The Roger, Pierce, and Sean options on the Save screen provide different ways to find your ideal compromise between file size and image quality.
 You can also easily adjust the size of your masterpiece with the Crop and Resize tools in the Basic Edits tab.
 Still feeling a little unsure about this whole size thing?
 We’ve got ya covered with our article on sizing and resizing images.

-Beautify your pics with graphic design
+Beautify your pics (and your design)

 A few basic edits can make a big difference in how professional your pictures look.
 Before you incorporate photos into your design, give them the virtual equivalent of a spit polish with a little cropping, saturation adjustment, sharpening, etc. Photo effects can also be helpful in establishing a consistent, on-brand look.